erikjagnandan/CIS6800Project/README.md

 ---

 ### Inference Time vs. MSE
-The following plot displays the inference time and MSE achieved by SmoothDINOv2 (built on DINOv2-small) as compared to DINOv2-small and DINOv2-base.
+The following plot displays the inference time and MSE achieved by SmoothDINOv2 (built on DINOv2-small) on our validation split of the NYU Depth v2 dataset as compared to DINOv2-small and DINOv2-base.
 SmoothDINOv2 achieves better accuracy (lower MSE) with faster inference times compared to DINOv2-base.

 ![Inference Time vs. MSE](doc/images/chart.png)